AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/analytics/mixpanel.md

 ### Create a flow {#flow}

-The last step towards bringing data from *Mixpanel* to Platform is to create a dataflow.
+The last step towards bringing data from [!DNL Mixpanel] to Platform is to create a dataflow.
 By now, you have the following required values prepared:

 * [Source connection ID](#source-connection)
 * [Target connection ID](#target-connection)